-Long-term accommodation in Nice is known to be expensive.
-Supply is limited as the majority of housing is used for short-term vacation rentals or as second homes for city dwellers.
+Accommodation in Nice is known to be expensive.
+Supply is limited as the majority of housing is used for short-term holiday rentals or as second homes for city dwellers.

-Some expats are lucky enough to have their employers provide housing options, a housing allowance, or a contact from which it’s possible to negotiate a loan or payment plan.
-On the other hand, others must secure accommodation themselves, and in these cases there are some important points to consider.
+Some expats are lucky enough to have their employers provide housing options, a housing allowance, or a contract from which it’s possible to negotiate a favourable payment plan.
+On the other hand, others must secure accommodation themselves, and in these cases, there are some critical points to consider.

-When looking to rent an apartment in Nice there are a few resources available.
+A few resources are available to expats looking to rent an apartment in Nice.
 Before starting the search, though, expats should keep in mind that they will need to learn about the different kinds of properties that will be available to them.

-Pièce refers to the number of rooms, and chambres refers to the number of bedrooms.
-So, a two pièces, one chambre listing would mean a one-bedroom apartment with a salon or kitchen.
+Pièces refers to the number of rooms, and chambres refers to the number of bedrooms.
+So, a 2-pièce, 1-chambre listing would mean a one-bedroom apartment with a salon or kitchen.

 For expats who don’t have time to go apartment hunting or would like assistance, leasing agencies can be a helpful option.
 There are also several local websites that provide rental listings.

-Some expats ship their furniture over, depending on the length of their stay and their budget.
-Others take advantage of the variety of decorating options available to them, like modern furniture stores and antique markets all over town and by the port.
+Some expats choose to ship their furniture over, depending on the length of their stay and budget.
+Others take advantage of the variety of options available within Nice, like modern furniture stores and antique markets all over town and by the port.

 Both furnished and unfurnished accommodation is available in Nice.
 Most apartments in the centre of the city are furnished, but not all apartments have air conditioning, an oven, or a washer and dryer.
 Furnished options are inevitably more expensive and more likely to be available for short-term rental.
 Unfurnished accommodation rarely includes appliances such as a fridge or stove.